 "In this new world of customer service," Bora concludes, "the focus has shifted from 'what’s now?' to 'what’s next?', so we have to constantly be evolving our operating model.
 That said, voice channels provide a degree of accountability in a digital world where that can be hard to find and we should strive to make ours as trustworthy and frictionless as possible."

-5 Tech-Driven CX Insights to Pair With Live Support to Delight Your Customers is our three part series on how new technologies are affecting one of the oldest aspects of business - client care.
-Check back next week for part two on Friday, October 18.
+5 Tech-Driven CX Insights to Pair With Live Support Solutions to Delight Your Customers is our three part series on how new technologies are affecting one of the oldest aspects of business - client care.
+Check back next week for part two.

 Want more CX Insights?
 Take a look at our whitepaper, Tech-Driven CX + Live Support: 4 Ways to Get it Right to learn how to master the art of providing exceptional customer care, then head to our Customer Care Page to learn about Personiv’s unique process for providing businesses with second-to-none CX talent.